Home Politics and Current Affairs Crime ED brings Rs 2,100 crore Chhattisgarh liquor scam to Noida, files FIR...

 These included illegal commission charged from liquor suppliers for accounted sale in the state, sale of off-the-record unaccounted country liquor (popular in Chhattisgarh) from state run shops and thirdly the annual commission paid to allow distillers to operate in the state, it said.

-The excise policy in the state was amended in 2017 and the Chhattisgarh State Marketing Corporation Limited (CSMCL) was thus created with the responsibility to retail liquor in the state through its stores.
+The excise policy in the state was amended in 2017 and the Chhattisgarh State Marketing Corporation Limited (CSMCL) was thus created with the to retail liquor in the state through its stores.

 In May 2019, Arunpati Tripathi was made the CSMCL's managing director at the behest of Anwar, the ED said.